NSG650/NtDOOM/README.md

 The doom port is based off of [PureDoom](https://github.com/Daivuk/PureDOOM) with slight changes.

 # Credits

+[ReactOS Project](doxygen.reactos.org/) for providing documentations for these raw syscalls.

 [Kernel Drawing](https://github.com/Sentient111/KernelDrawing) for figuring out how to use win32k functions in a kernel driver

 [Pure Doom](https://github.com/Daivuk/PureDOOM) for providing the base for this doom port